dqops/dqo/docs/working-with-dqo/managing-errors.md

 ### **Location of the logging folder**
 Errors logs are stored locally in the *.logs* folder located in the **DQOps User Home** folder.
 The files in the *.logs* folder are rotated to save space.
-If an error occurs while running DQOps, pleases send the content of the folder to the DQOps support.
+If an error occurs while running DQOps, please send the content of the folder to the DQOps support.

 Follow the link, to [learn more about DQOps user home folder](../dqo-concepts/dqops-user-home-folder.md).